timescale/docs.timescale.com-content/tutorials/telegraf-output-plugin.md

  ### Creating a separate metadata table for tags

  The plugin we developed allows the user to select to have the tag sets inserted in a separate table and then referenced via Foreign Keys in the measurement table.
-This way space can be saved for measurements with low cardinality tag sets.
+ Having the tags as a separate table saves space for high cardinality tag sets, the insert rate is improved, and certain queries can be written to be more  efficeint.
  To enable this change, you need to uncomment the `tags_as_foreignkeys` parameter in the plugin config (around line  103 in `telegraf.conf`) and set it to true

  ```
  ## Store tags as foreign keys in the metrics table.
 Default is false.